dotnet/symstore/docs/specs/SSQP_Key_Conventions.md

 ### Portable-Pdb-Signature

 This applies to Microsoft .Net portable PDB format files, commonly using the suffix .pdb.
-The Portable PDB format uses the same key format as Windows PDBs, except that 0xffffffff (UInt32.MaxValue) is used for the age.
-In other words, the key is computed by extracting the Signature (guid) from debug metadata header and combining it with 'ffffffff'.
+The Portable PDB format uses the same key format as Windows PDBs, except that 0xFFFFFFFF (UInt32.MaxValue) is used for the age.
+In other words, the key is computed by extracting the Signature (guid) from debug metadata header and combining it with 'FFFFFFFF'.
 The final key is formatted:

-`<filename>/<guid>ffffffff/<filename>`
+`<filename>/<guid>FFFFFFFF/<filename>`

 Example: